Anthrocon/docs/content/docs/GitHub/Learn the basics of Markdown.md

 <i class="fab fa-markdown"></i> Markdown is a common formatting syntax.
 Markdown files are human-readable text files with the extension `.md`.

-## Syntax
+## Paragraphs

 Start with basic paragraphes.
-Paragraphs are separated with an empty line.
+Paragraphs are separated by an empty line.

-### Text styles
+## Text styles

 Most used text formatting.